Website translation

 Firstly, navigate to your Weglot Dashboard, the ‘Translations’ tab, then click on the ‘Add language’ button.

 Then, a popup will appear, simply click on ‘Not in the list?
-Create a customized language’.
+Create a local variation of a language'’.

 You’ll then have access to the custom language settings: